The Revd Dr Michael Banner, Dean of Chapel

 Michael Banner has been Dean, Fellow and Director of Studies in Theology and Religious Studies at Trinity College since 2006.
 He was previously the Director of ESRC Genomics Forum and Professor of Ethics and Public Policy in Life Sciences in the School of Molecular and Clinical Medicine, University of Edinburgh, and from 1994 to 2004 F.D.
 Maurice Professor of Moral and Social Theology, King’s College, London.
 He was the Peden Visiting Scholar in the Department of Anthropology at Rice University in 2012, and gave the 2013 Bampton Lectures in Oxford.

-Amongst his other publications are The Justification of Science and the Rationality of Religious Belief (OUP, 1990), Christian Ethics and Contemporary Moral Problems (CUP, 1999), and Christian Ethics: A Brief History (Blackwells, 2009).
+His other publications include Christian Ethics and Contemporary Moral Problems (CUP, 1999), and Christian Ethics: A Brief History (Blackwells, 2009).

 He is currently a member of the Ministry of Defence's Advisory Committee on Less Lethal Weapons.
 Amongst his previous committee experience, he chaired a Committee of Enquiry for the Ministry of Agriculture from 1993 to 1995, the CJD Incidents Panel at the Department of Health, the Home Office’s Animal Procedures Committee from 1998 to 2006, and the Shell Panel on Animal Testing from 2002 to 2009.
 He also served as a member of the Royal Commission on Environmental Pollution for six years and recently completed a nine-year term on the board of the Human Tissue Authority.